lotkey/Arduino-Json-Parser/README.md

 # Arduino JSON Parser

 I found that the ArduinoJSON library was annoying to work with, so I made my own.
+It uses recursive descent to parse JSON.

 ## Including